Coronavirus: Information for our passengers

 - Avoid touching your face without washing your hands first.

-- Adhere to the sneezing and coughing etiquette and cover mouth and nose with a paper tissue or at least your elbow.
+- Adhere to the sneezing and coughing etiquette and cover your mouth and nose with a paper tissue or at least the inside of your arm.
 The tissue should be thrown away right after you used it.

-- Keep distance to people coughing, sneezing or showing signs of fever.
+- Keep distance to people who are coughing, sneezing or showing signs of fever.

-All trains of lines U2 and U3 and the latest trains of line U1 (type DT3F) open doors automatically.
+All trains of lines U2 and U3 and the newest trains of line U1 (type DT3F and G1) open doors automatically.
 There is no need to press the door opening button.
 On older trains of line U1 it isn’t possible to open the door automatically.
 You still have to open the doors manually here.

 Please note the reaction time of the automatic doors.
 It can take up to three seconds for the doors to open after stopping at the platform.